amyb9/PeopleService/README.md

 # Cat Service

 A service to serve information about cats.
-Kitty face to be added.